cbcrg/tcoffee/docs/tcoffee_installation.rst

 Why do I need BLAST with T-Coffee?
 ==================================
 The most accurate modes of T-Coffee scan the databases for templates that they use to align the sequences.
 Let's see how to get BLAST up and running, from the easy solution to tailored ones.
-There are currently two types of templates for proteins: **1) structures** that can be found by a BLASTP against the PDB database and **2) profiles** that can be constructed using either a BLASTP or a PSI-BLAST against nr or UniProt.
-These templates are automatically built if you use the following modes:
+There are currently two types of templates for proteins:

+ 1) **structures**, that can be found by a BLASTP against the PDB database.
+ 2) **profiles**, that can be constructed using either a BLASTP or a PSI-BLAST against nr or UniProt.

+Don't worry, these templates are automatically built by T-Coffee when using one of the following modes:

 ::